JWST lensed quasar dark matter survey IV: Stringent warm dark matter constraints from the joint reconstruction of extended lensed arcs and quasar flux ratios: Discussion and conclusions

 \subsection{Interpretation}

-Our constraints on the free-streaming length are stronger than those obtained from other individual small-scale probes, including previous lensing studies \citep{Birrer++17,Gilman++20,Hsueh++20,Keeley++24}, the Lyman-$\alpha$ forest \citep{Villasenor++23,Irsic++24}, dwarf galaxies \citep{Newton++21,Nadler++21,Dekker++22,Tan++25} and stellar streams \citep{Banik++21,Nibauer++25}, although probe combination between lensing and dwarf galaxies has resulted in stronger constraints \citep{Nadler++21} by breaking covariance between $\Sigma_{\rm{sub}}$ and $m_{\rm{hm}}$.
+Our constraints on the free-streaming length are stronger than those obtained from other individual small-scale probes, including previous lensing studies \citep{Birrer++17,Gilman++20,Hsueh++20,Keeley++24}, the Lyman-$\alpha$ forest \citep{Villasenor++23,Irsic++24}, dwarf galaxies \citep{Newton++21,Nadler++21,Dekker++22,Tan++25} and stellar streams \citep{Banik++21,Nibauer++25}.
+Our constraints surpass the strongest recent bound from strong lensing ($m_{\rm{hm}} < 10^{7.6} M_{\odot}$ at 10:1 odds) presented by \citet{Keeley++24}.
+Direct comparison with most other probes, such as the Lyman-$\alpha$ forest constraints, is complicated by the fact that these analyses quote bounds in terms of a confidence interval, which depends on the prior.
+The most recent Lyman-$\alpha$ forest constraints quote $m_{\rm{hm}} < 10^{7.6} M_{\odot}$ at $95 \%$ confidence \citep{Irsic++24}.
+Recent dwarf galaxy analyses also quote $m_{\rm{hm}} < 10^{7.6} M_{\odot}$ at $95 \%$ confidence \citep{Nadler++25cozmic}.
+The strongest existing bound \citep{Nadler++21} comes from a combination between strong lensing bounds from \citet{Gilman++20} and dwarf galaxies \citep{Nadler++20b}.
+These limits would likely improve considerably if the strong lensing constraints from ref. \citep{Gilman++20} were updated with the results from this work.
 Our limits are to be considered robust, as the numerous improvements to our modeling framework overall weaken the bounds on WDM for a given dataset with respect to previous analyses.

 Our measurement of the projected mass density in CDM subhalos is consistent with the predictions from the semi-analytic model {\tt{galacticus}}, but in mild tension (inferring a higher value) with the predictions from the Symphony suite of $N$-body simulations \citep{Nadler++23}.
 The differences between subhalo abundance predicted by semi-analytic models and $N$-body simulations could suggest that recent $N$-body simulations still suffer from artificial subhalo disruption, or that halo finders do not locate all subhalos in the inner regions of the host, despite recent improvements on this front \citep[e.g.][]{Mansfield++24} that reveal more substructure than previously reported.